When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 People in the drag-racing scene are also often seen using beadlocks.
 However, these riders do not use them because they need to run with low pressure in the tires.

-When the engine horsepower gets 2-3 times higher than stock, the air pressure alone is not enough to prevent the tire from spinning on the wheel, even when using higher air pressure levels.
+When the engine horsepower gets 2-3 times higher than stock, the air pressure alone is insufficient to prevent the tire from spinning on the wheel, even when using higher air pressure levels.

 The beadlock will take up some of the hp because of its added weight, but the benefit of getting all of the power down to the ground is what matters in this game.

 And then, finally, there is the aesthetic aspect of things.
-Many riders consider getting these wheels simply because they look so friggin’ cool, without actually needing them for any practical purpose.
+Many riders consider getting these wheels simply because they look so friggin’ cool without needing them for any practical purpose.

-And hey, who am I to judge.
-Beadlock do lock quite trick, even though looks were probably not what the original inventors had in mind.
+And hey, who am I to judge?
+Beadlock does lock quite impressive, although looks were probably not what the original inventors had in mind.

 That’s why the market of beadlock “look-alike” rims has exploded lately.
-These wheels have the characteristic outer ring with all the small bolts but do not feature the possibility to clamp the bead in place (locking the bead – hence the name; beadlocks).
+These wheels have the characteristic outer ring with all the small bolts but do not allow clamping the bead in place (locking the bead – hence the name, beadlocks).

-So why is not everyone just using beadlock rims then?
-Well, they do come with some pretty bad downsides, making them not the best option for all riders.
+So why is not everyone just using beadlock rims, then?
+The truth is, they do come with some pretty bad downsides, making them not the best option for all riders.

-Let’s have a quick look at the most important ones so you can decide if they are something for you after all.
+Let’s explore the most important ones so you can decide if they are something for you after all.

-Getting a set will set you back quite a bit more than ordinary rims.
-The added complexity of manufacturing them combined with a lesser market do put them in the higher price range.
+Getting a set will set you back quite a bit more than standard rims.
+The added complexity of manufacturing them and a lesser market put them in the higher price range.

 You should expect to pay anything from 1 1/2 to 2 times the price of a conventional set.